Azure/AzOps/docs/wiki/ResourceDeletion.md

 ## Introduction

-**AzOps Resource Deletion** performs deletion of policyAssignments, policyExemptions and roleAssignments in Azure, based on `AzOps - Pull` generated templates at all Azure scope levels `(Management Group/Subscription/Resource Group)`.
+**AzOps Resource Deletion** performs deletion of policyAssignments, policyDefinitions, policyExemptions, policySetDefinitions and roleAssignments in Azure, based on `AzOps - Pull` generated templates at all Azure scope levels `(Management Group/Subscription/Resource Group)`.

 - For any other resource type **deletion** is **not** supported by AzOps at this time.

-By removing a AzOps generated file representing an policyAssignment, policyExemption or a roleAssignment AzOps removes the corresponding resource in Azure.
+By removing a AzOps generated file of a supported resource type AzOps removes the corresponding resource in Azure.

 **_Please Note_**